 How individual-specific minor allele frequency estimates less that maf.thresh are handled.
 When set to 'filter' (default), SNPs for which an individual's estimated individual-specific minor allele frequency are below maf.thresh are excluded from the analysis for that individual.
-When set to 'truncate', estimated individual-specific minor allele frequencies below maf.thresh have their value set to maf.thresh.
+When set to 'truncate', estimated individual-specific minor allele frequencies below maf.thresh have their value small.samp.correct

-small.samp.correct

 Logical indicator of whether to implement a small sample correction.
-The default is TRUE, but must be set to FALSE if sample.block.size is less than the number of samples or if scale is 'none'.
+The default is TRUE, but must be set to FALSE if sample.block.size is less than the provided, the default back-end returned by bpparam will be used.

+$number\ of\ samples\ or\ if\ scale\ is\ \verb'none'.$